-The first step in full continuum of care, for someone with Klonopin or benzo addiction, is medical detoxification.
+The first step in the full continuum of care, for someone with Klonopin or benzo addiction, is medical detoxification.
 This treatment consists of supervised care by a treatment center’s medical and psychological staff.
 After graduating through this stage, the client will enter an intensive

 IOP consists of a variety of therapy options.
 These are divided into two categories: evidence-based and alternative therapies.
-Evidence-based therapy includes widely known programs such as 12-step programs, behavioral types like cognitive behavioral therapy and medicinal therapy.
+Evidence-based therapy includes widely known programs such as 12-step programs, behavioral types like cognitive behavioral therapy, and medicinal therapy.

 Alternative therapies may involve art therapy, meditation, yoga, or equine therapy.

 Which therapies will work best for the client are determined during the initial assessment, and include input from the client.
 At Family Recovery Specialists, we listen to what our clients need and want to overcome addiction and provide them the tools to prevent relapsing.